 How many charging stations are around you?

 Gas stations are everywhere, but electric vehicle chargers are still hard to come by in many places.
-According to the Alternative Fuels Data Center (AFDC), California, New York, Florida, Texas, and Washington have the most charging stations in the country (in that order).
-On a per-capita basis, other states like Vermont, Oregon, and Colorado rise to the top of the list, with more charging stations per person.
+According to the Alternative Fuels Data Center (AFDC), California, New York, Florida, Texas, and Massachusetts have the most charging stations in the country (in that order).
+On a per-capita basis, other states like Vermont, District of Colombia, and Hawaii rise to the top of the list, with more charging stations per person.

 Perhaps more important for any individual car buyer is finding EV charging stations the stations near you.
 Fortunately, the AFDC also has a map resource displaying all of the actual locations of chargers around the country that you can explore.